conatusassistant/conatus-debug-new/DEBUGGING_SUMMARY.md

 - `web/context/AdaptiveLearningContext.tsx`
 - `web/lib/hooks/useSuggestions.ts` (was already updated correctly)

 In particular, the old pattern using `client.defaultQueryOptions` is not available in v5, and this was causing the main error.
+We've made comprehensive fixes to ensure all React Query calls use the new object parameter syntax.

 ### 2. Fixed Supabase Environment Variables Issue